 Second Sight incorporates key archive films from the period as well as new commissions from contemporary film artists, created in response to the Workshop context.

-Formats: All films are available to book on DCP.
+Formats: All films are available to book on either DCP for physical screenings or pro-res files for online screenings.
 The new commissions are available to book with audio description and HoH subtitles.

 Terms: The new commissions are bookable at 35% against £100 MG (plus transport) as a feature package.
 To enquire about booking any of the new commissions individually, please contact us.
 Of the archive titles, The People’s Account and Omega Rising Women of Rastafari are bookable at 35% against £100 MG (plus transport) and Dreaming Rivers is bookable at 35% against £50 MG (plus transport).
 Special terms are available for double-bills, please get in contact to discuss.